England qualify for World Cup: Pick your team for Russia 2018

 Pick what you think is England's strongest XI and share it with your friends.

-My England XI
+My England starting XI

-Who do you think should be in the England team?
-Pick your XI - and then share it with your friends.
+Choose who you would pick in the England starting XI in Russia - and then share it with your friends using our team selector.